Stan Steinbichler

-Stanislaus "Stan" Steinbichler (born January 9th, 2002 in Salzburg) is an actor from Austria.
+Stanislaus "Stan" Steinbichler (born 9 January 2002 in Salzburg) is an actor from Austria.

 Life

 Steinbichler played various roles in Austrian children's TV series and movies and appeared in several plays.
 In 2019, he played Stefan Wolf in one episode of the TV series Vienna Blood, before being cast in 2020 for the role of Nico Haas in the Netflix series "Zero Chill", directed by Angelo Abela and Tessa Hoffe.

 2021 he appeared as Mitteregger in the movie "Der Fuchs" under direction by Adrian Goiginger.

+In 2023, Stan took on the role of Isaac Wentworth as the lead actor in the psychological thriller "Dirty Boy" alongside Graham McTavish and Susie Porter.

 He graduated from Danube International School Vienna in 2020.